-Section 1 Potential supplier information Question number Question Response 1.1(a) Full name of the potential supplier submitting the information 1.1(b) - (i) Registered office address (if applicable) 1.1(b) - (ii) Registered website address (if applicable) 1.1(c) Trading status a) public limited company b) limited company c) limited liability partnership d) other partnership e) sole trader f) third sector g) other (please specify your trading status) 1.1(d) Date of registration in country of origin 1.1(e) Company registration number (if applicable) 1.1(f) Charity registration number (if applicable) 1.1(g) Head office DUNS number (if applicable) 1.1(h) Registered VAT number 1.1(i) - (i) If applicable, is your organisation registered with the Yes □ appropriate professional or trade register(s) in the member state where it is established?
-No 🗆 N/A 🗆 1.1(i) - (ii) If you responded yes to 1.1(i) - (i), please provide the relevant details, including the registration number(s).
-1.1(j) - (i) Is it a legal requirement in the state where you are established for you to possess a particular authorisation, or be a member of a particular organisation in order to provide the services specified in this procurement?
-Yes □ No □ 1.1(j) - (ii) If you responded yes to 1.1(j) - (i), please provide additional details of what is required and confirmation that you have complied with this.
-1.1(k) Trading name(s) that will be used if successful in this procurement
+Section 1 Potential supplier information Question number Question Response 1.1(a) Full name of the potential supplier submitting the information 1.1(b) - (i) Registered office address (if applicable) 1.1(b) - (ii) Registered website address (if applicable) 1.1(c) Trading status a) public limited company b) limited company c) limited liability partnership d) other partnership e) sole trader f) third sector g) other (please specify your trading status) 1.1(d) Date of registration in country of origin 1.1(e) Company registration number (if applicable) 1.1(f) Charity registration number (if applicable) 1.1(g) Head office DUNS number (if applicable) 1.1(h) Registered VAT number 1.1(i) - (i) If applicable, is your organisation registered with the appropriate professional or trade register(s) in the member state where it is established?
+Yes □ No □ N/A □ 1.1(i) - (ii) If you responded yes to 1.1(i) - (i), please provide the relevant details, including the registration number(s).
+1.1(j) - (i) Is it a legal requirement in the state where you are Yes 🗆

-1.1(l) Relevant classifications (state whether you fall within one of these, and if so which one) a) Voluntary Community Social Enterprise (VCSE) b) Sheltered Workshop c) Public service mutual

-1.1(m) Are you a Small, Medium or Micro Enterprise Yes □

-(SME) 11 ?
-No 🗆

-1.1(n) Details of Persons of Significant Control (PSC), where appropriate: 12

-- Name;

-- Date of birth;

-- Nationality;

-- Country, state or part of the UK where the PSC usually lives;

-- Service address;

-- The date he or she became a PSC in relation to the company (for existing companies the 6 April 2016 should be used);

-- Which conditions for being a PSC are met;

-- Over 25% up to (and including) 50%,

-- More than 50% and less than 75%,

-- 75% or more.
-13

-(Please enter N/A if not applicable)

-1.1(o) Details of immediate parent company:

-- Full name of the immediate parent company

-- Registered office address (if applicable)

-- Registration number (if applicable)
+1 be a member of a particular organisation in order to provide the services specified in this procurement?
+1.1(j) - (ii) If you responded yes to 1.1(j) - (i), please provide additional details of what is required and confirmation that you have complied with this.
+1.1(k) Trading name(s) that will be used if successful in this procurement 1.1(l) Relevant classifications (state whether you fall within one of these, and if so which one) a) Voluntary Community Social Enterprise (VCSE) b) Sheltered Workshop c) Public service mutual 1.1(m) Are you a Small, Medium or Micro Enterprise (SME) 11 ?
+Yes 🗆 No 🗆 1.1(n) Details of Persons of Significant Control (PSC), where appropriate: 12 Name; Date of birth; Nationality; Country, state or part of the UK where the PSC usually lives; Service address; The date he or she became a PSC in relation to the company (for existing companies the 6 April 2016 should be used); Which conditions for being a PSC are met; Over 25% up to (and including) 50%, More than 50% and less than 75%, 75% or more.
+13 (Please enter N/A if not applicable)